riquecn/riquecn/README.md

 - 👋 Hi, I’m @riquecn
 - 👀 I’m a graphic designer learning web development
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on design projects.
+- 💞️ I’m looking to collaborate on web design projects.
 I can help with colors, typography and graphic design concepts!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a jack of all trades and I bet I can connect with u in some of your likings!
 Hit me up and lets create something together 😉